DidrikLind/BlogJavaEE/README.md

 # BlogJavaEE
-A blog made with java EE technologies such as: JSF, CDI, EJB and JPA(eclipselink impl.).
+A blog made with java EE technologies such as: JSF, CDI, EJB and JPA(eclipselink impl.). ((Still under development))

 ___
 ###Overview of the Blog project: